-FINANCIAL A Course: Credit: Grade: Prerequisite: Fee: ALGEBRA 421 1.0 11, 12 Two credits of high school math None Financial Algebra, a junior-senior elective, is designed to meet the Wisconsin State Financial Literacy Standards by focusing on the mathematical skills and concepts associated with these standards.
-Students will learn how math can be used in their lives as they learn the "mathematics of money."
-Specific topics will include money management; credit and debt management; planning, saving, and investing; relating income and education; becoming a critical consumer; community and financial responsibility; and risk management.
-This course satisfies the Financial Literacy graduation requirement.
-It is not recommended that students take this class if they have already taken On Your Own or Personal Finance.
-Not open to those students who will be taking or have taken Intermediate Algebra or Algebra 2.
-ALGEBRA Course: Credit: Grade: Prerequisite: 422 .5 11, 12 Concurrent or past enrollment in Intermediate Algebra or Algebra 2 Accelerated Financial Algebra, a junior-senior elective, is a condensed version of Financial Al- gebra that is intended for students who plan to continue their education beyond high school.
+Accelerated Financial Algebra, a junior-senior elective, is a condensed version of Financial Algebra that is intended for students who plan to continue their education beyond high school.
 Not only will this course meet the Wisconsin State Financial Literacy Standards but it will also review concepts taught in Algebra 2/Intermediate Algebra.
 Students will learn how math can be used in their lives as they learn the "mathematics of money."
-Specific topics will include money manage- ment; credit and debt management; planning, saving, and investing; relating income and education; becoming a critical consumer; community and financial responsibility; and risk management as well as functions, solving and graphing equations, basic data and statistics, and the use of various formulas.
-This course satisfies the Financial Literacy graduation requirement.
-Fee: None (Not open to those students who have taken Financial Algebra - 421.)
+Specific topics will include money management; credit and debt management; planning, saving, and investing; relating income and education; becoming a critical consumer; community and financial responsibility; and risk management as well as functions, solving and graphing equations, basic data and statistics, and the use of various formulas.

+(Not open to those students who have taken Financial Algebra - 421.)